kheller18/data-structures-algorithms/questions/SQL.md

 12. What is Pattern Matching in SQL?
     + SQL pattern matching provides for pattern search in data if you have no clue as to what that word should be.
 This kind of SQL query uses wildcards to match a string pattern, rather than writing the exact word.
 The LIKE operator is used in conjunction with SQL Wildcards to fetch the required information.
-      + Using the % wildcard to perform a simple search
-        + The % wildcard matches zero or more characters of any type and can be used to define wildcards both before and after the pattern.
+      + `Using the % wildcard to perform a simple search`: The % wildcard matches zero or more characters of any type and can be used to define wildcards both before and after the pattern.
 Search a student in your database with first name beginning with the letter K:
           ```
           SELECT *
           FROM students
           WHERE first_name LIKE 'K%'
           ```
-      + Omitting the patterns using the NOT keyword
-        + Use the NOT keyword to select records that don't match the pattern.
+      + `Omitting the patterns using the NOT keyword`: Use the NOT keyword to select records that don't match the pattern.
 This query returns all students whose first name does not begin with K.
           ```
           SELECT *
           FROM students
           WHERE first_name NOT LIKE 'K%'
           ```
-      + Matching a pattern anywhere using the % wildcard twice
-        + Search for a student in the database where he/she has a K in his/her first name.
+      + `Matching a pattern anywhere using the % wildcard twice`: Search for a student in the database where he/she has a K in his/her first name.
           ```
           SELECT *
           FROM students
           WHERE first_name LIKE '%Q%'
           ```
-      + Using the _ wildcard to match pattern at a specific position
-        + The _ wildcard matches exactly one character of any type.
+      + `Using the _ wildcard to match pattern at a specific position`: The _ wildcard matches exactly one character of any type.
 It can be used in conjunction with % wildcard.
 This query fetches all students with letter K at the third position in their first name.
           ```
           SELECT *
           FROM students
           WHERE first_name LIKE '__K%'
           ```
-      + Matching patterns for a specific length
-        + The _ wildcard plays an important role as a limitation when it matches exactly one character.
+      + `Matching patterns for a specific length`: The _ wildcard plays an important role as a limitation when it matches exactly one character.
 It limits the length and position of the matched results.
           ```
           SELECT *   /* Matches first names with three or more letters */
           FROM students